-Regarded as one of our most significant voices, Moana Maniapoto (Ngāti Tūwharetoa/Tūhourangi-Ngāti Wahiao/Ngati Pikiao) has been at the beating heart of the nation’s music scene for four decades.
+Regarded as one of our most significant voices, Moana Maniapoto (Ngāti Tūwharetoa/Tūhourangi-Ngāti Wahiao/Ngati Pikiao) has been at the beating heart of the country’s music scene for four decades.

-The Invercargill-born singer-songwriter went on to form Moana and the Tribe in the early 2000s, shaping a unique fusion of waiata, haka and electronic-flavoured soul.
+The Invercargill-born songwriter and performer went on to form Moana and the Tribe in the early 2000s, shaping a unique fusion of waiata, haka and electronic-flavoured soul.

 Since then, Moana Maniapoto and her band have played at hundreds of festivals and concerts around the globe.
-Their performances have been met with critical acclaim, helping to establish her and her music as one of New Zealand’s greatest musical exports.
+Their performances have been met with critical acclaim, helping to establish her and her music as one of the leading lights in Aotearoa music.

 Moana Maniapoto continues to make music and perform in every corner of the globe.
 Her fifth album RIMA, produced by electronica whizz Paddy Free, was a finalist at all three major music awards in 2015 and named a Top of the World Album (Songlines UK).

-The singer-songwriter has never rested on her laurels and continues to push boundaries through her music and contribution to New Zealand society.
+The singer-songwriter has never rested on her laurels and continues to push boundaries through her music and cultural contribution.
 She is currently planning an ambitious international recording collaboration ‘Ono’ with female musicians from Canada, Scotland, Norway and Korea.
 And when she’s not on stage or making new music, she’s a documentary maker, a feature writer and an in-demand speaker at events around the world.